-1. Basis of design for conveying hazardous fumes, vapors, and chemicals shall be 100% exhaust to the building exterior without recirculation.
+- Basis of design for conveying hazardous fumes, vapors, and chemicals shall be 100% exhaust to the building exterior without recirculation.
 Ductless chemical fume hoods and similar recirculating filtration equipment are not permitted in lieu of local exhaust except for biosafety cabinets, glove boxes, and similar appliances as approved by EH&S and deviation.
-See D.11 for additional research area criteria.

-- Spaces such as central sterilizers, cagewash equipment, and glass wash areas, shall have a separate exhaust system.
+See D.11 for additional research area criteria. - 2.
+Spaces such as central sterilizers, cagewash equipment, and glass wash areas, shall have a separate exhaust system.
 Ductwork from these devices shall avoid long horizontal runs.
 Slope horizontal runs towards source equipment.
 Moisture eliminators shall be considered for use at hoods. - 3.
 All fume hood, chemical and fume conveying ductwork shall be of 316 stainless steel construction with seamless, welded, liquid-tight joints ground smooth, with no internal projections. - 4.
 Lab exhaust fans (general and hood) shall be direct drive and manifolded with N+1 redundancy (fan and VFD) arranged with lead lag and alternating fan operation controls.
 Alternatives shall be approved by UES during design.
 Lab exhaust fans shall be factory-assembled, induced dilution high plume, with motors isolated from exhaust air stream. - 5.
 All components within the airstream that are not fiberglass must be provided with UV and corrosion resistance. - 6.
 Plenums shall be a minimum of 12-gauge 316 stainless steel.
 Plenum bottom shall be pitched in three directions to facilitate positive drainage with manual stainless-steel drain connection and ball valve with capped hose bib connection for maintenance. - 7.
-Isolation and bypass dampers shall be 316 stainless steel construction. - 8.
-HEPA filter systems with booster fans shall have direct drive fans. - 9.
-Lab exhaust fans shall be direct drive and manifolded with N+1 redundancy. - 9.
+Isolation and bypass dampers shall be 316 stainless steel construction.

+- 8. HEPA filter systems with booster fans shall have direct drive fans. - 9.
 Lab exhaust fans shall be provided with premium finished coasting on all exposed surfaces for longevity including UV resistance.
-All fans submittals shall include coating details and be approved by UES prior to installation.
+All fans submittals shall include coating details and be approved by UES prior to installation. - 10.
+Lab exhaust fans shall have a minimum 5-year factory warranty on the entire assembly.